FBI sought nuclear documents in search of Trump's home -Washington Post | Law-Order

 Garland said the Justice Department made the request to make public the warrant "in light of the former president's public confirmation of the search, the surrounding circumstances and the substantial public interest in this matter."
 A source familiar with the matter said the FBI retrieved about 10 boxes from Trump's property during the search.

 Trump was not in Florida at the time of the search.
-WILL TRUMP'S LAWYERS OBJECT?
+Late on Thursday, Trump called for the immediate release of documents related to the search.

-It was unclear whether Trump's legal team would object to the release of the warrant.
+"Not only will I not oppose the release of documents related to the unAmerican, unwarranted, and unnecessary raid and break-in of my home in Palm Beach, Florida, Mar-a-Lago, I am going a step further by ENCOURAGING the immediate release of those documents, even though they have been drawn up by radical left Democrats and possible future political opponents, who have a strong and powerful vested interest in attacking me, much as they have done for the last 6 years," he said on his Truth Social platform.
 The government has until 3 p.m.
-ET (1900 GMT) on Friday to let the court know whether Trump's attorneys will object to unsealing the warrant.
+(1900 GMT) on Friday to let the court know whether Trump's attorneys will object to unsealing the warrant.
 The case is before U.S. Magistrate Judge Bruce Reinhart, who reviewed the warrant to ensure the Justice Department had sufficient probable cause for the search.

 While seeking to unseal the warrant, the Justice Department has not asked the judge to unseal the sworn statement in support of the warrant, the contents of which could potentially include classified information.
 Two of Trump's attorneys, Evan Corcoran and John Rowley, did not respond to a request for comment.

-In a statement on his Truth social network, Trump said: "My attorneys and representatives were cooperating fully, and very good relationships had been established.
+In a statement earlier on his Truth social network, Trump said: "My attorneys and representatives were cooperating fully, and very good relationships had been established.
 The government could have had whatever they wanted, if we had it."
-ESCALATING PROBE
+LOCKED STORAGE ROOM

-The unprecedented search marked a significant escalation in one of the many federal and state probes Trump is facing from his time in office and in private business, including a separate probe by the Justice Department into a failed bid by Trump's allies to overturn the 2020 presidential election by submitting phony slates of electors.
-The investigation into Trump's removal of records started earlier this year, after the National Archives made a referral to the department.
+The unprecedented search marked a significant escalation in one of the many federal and state investigations Trump is facing from his time in office and in private business, including a separate one by the Justice Department into a failed bid by Trump's allies to overturn the 2020 presidential election by submitting phony slates of electors.
+The investigation into Trump's removal of records started this year, after the National Archives made a referral to the department.

 The agents and Corcoran spent a day reviewing materials, the source said.
 A second source who had been briefed on the matter told Reuters the Justice Department also has surveillance footage from Mar-a-Lago in its possession.
 Garland's Justice Department has faced fierce criticism and online threats since Monday's search.
 Trump supporters and some of his fellow Republicans in Washington accuse Democrats of weaponizing the federal bureaucracy to target Trump.